FOSSEE/learn_django/tutorial_1_intro/slide_1.md

 ** Narration for this slide **
   - An application stored on a remote computer i.e. server
   - A server can be accessed by a user through a web browser
-  - A user communicates with the server by sending a 'request'
+  - The browser communicates with the server by sending a 'request'
   - The web application carries out actions as per the request
-  - It has 'database' to store and manipulate data
+  - It has a 'database' to store and manipulate data
-  - It sends a response to the user
+  - It sends a 'response' to the user
-  - The user's browser then displays this response
+  - The user's browser then displays this response suitably formatted.

 Slide 7 [00:16 | 02:06]
 ------------------